Our Team at Arbor Diagnostics

 Christa Hladik Cappellano, BS, HT(ASCP), QIHC, LSSBB is the Laboratory Director for Arbor Diagnostics Inc., Dallas, TX.
 She worked as a Manager, Workflow Consultant for Roche Diagnostics Corporation, Roche Tissue Diagnostics, Indianapolis IN for 5 years, during this time she acquired a lean six sigma black belt.
-Worked as the Anatomic Pathology Laboratory Manager of the Immunohistochemistry and Neuropathology Laboratories of Clinical Laboratory Services and University Hospitals, Department of Pathology, University of Texas Southwestern Medical Center at Dallas for 17 years.
-Published or contributed to 17 articles and 3 book chapters related to neurodegenerative disease and immunohistochemistry application.
+Christa worked as the Anatomic Pathology Laboratory Manager of the Immunohistochemistry and Neuropathology Laboratories of Clinical Laboratory Services and University Hospitals, Department of Pathology, University of Texas Southwestern Medical Center at Dallas for 17 years.
+Christa published or contributed to 17 articles and 3 book chapters related to neurodegenerative disease and immunohistochemistry application.
 Presented teleconferences and numerous workshops both locally and nationally.
-Co-authored the 3rd and 4th edition of Histotechnology, A Self-Instructional Text, ASCP Press.
+She co-authored the 3rd and 4th edition of Histotechnology, A Self-Instructional Text, ASCP Press.
 Is a past Chair of the Histotechnology Examination Committee of the ASCP Board of Registry.
 Served as an editor for the ASCP TechSample continuing education publication and a past editorial board member of the ASCP Laboratory Medicine publication.
-Is a the past Chair of the Education Committee for the National Society for Histotechnology.
-Is a past member of the College of American Pathologist/National Society for Histotechnology HistoQIP committee.
+She is a the past Chair of the Education Committee for the National Society for Histotechnology.
+She is a past member of the College of American Pathologist/National Society for Histotechnology HistoQIP committee.

 Gene Ewing, M. D. , is an associated pathologist working part time for Arbor Diagnostics Inc., Dallas, TX.
 He has worked primarily at St Paul Medical Center (33 years), to include 23 yrs in private practice as a partner in ProPath, and the last 10 years as a faculty member at the University of Texas Southwestern Medical Center, Dallas, TX.